Goat Playground Ideas

 Parts of a Goat Playground

-The first thing to consider when building a goat playground is to provide different parts for climbing, jumping, and lounging.
-You can use various materials that will work great to build a simple set your goats will love to play on.
+You can use various materials to build a simple setup that your goats will love to play on.

 - Tires: Stack tires on top of each other and create an obstacle course for your goats.